alan-johnson/docker-marklogic/README.md

 <li>Download the <code>docker-compose.yml</code> and the example MarkLogic version 8 <code>Dockerfile</code> from the <code>marklogic-cluster</code> directory.
   </ul>
   <p/>
 <li>Copy the MarkLogic Version 8 .rpm file to the same directory that contains the <code>docker-compose.yml</code> and the Dockerfile.
+Ensure the name of the .rpm in the Dockerfile is the same as the name of the .rpm downloaded.
 <p/>
 <li>Run the docker-compose command, <code>docker-compose up</code> in the current directory.
 <p/>